 Jack is a Sophomore in Pforzheimer House concentrating in Government.
 He is proud to be from New Jersey with family roots in Cleveland, but understands that being both a Jets and Browns fan is at times a fate worse than death.
 As a member of the Harvard Curling team, Jack believes there is no sport too small to be analyzed.

 Andrew is a Senior in Quincy House concentrating in Statistics.
 Despite hailing from New York City, he is a fan of all Boston sports teams and is obsessed with Tottenham Hotspur FC.
 Andrew worked as a data analyst for the New York Cosmos in 2016 and aided them to an NASL Championship.
 He is also a member of the Varsity Sailing Team.
 Like Erik, Andrew will be working for SimpleBet upon graduation from Harvard in May.
 You can follow him on Twitter @andrew_puopolo.

-Benedict is a Sophomore in Kirkland House concentrating in statistics.
+Benedict is a Senior in Kirkland House concentrating in Statistics.
 Having lived in Evanston, Illinois his entire life, he is a loyal to the volatile state of Chicago sports.
 Through playing a fair amount of pickup basketball, he is anecdotally convinced that his shooting is conclusive evidence of the hot hand theory.
 You can follow him on twitter @bqbrady.

 Kevin is a Senior Preceptor in the Statistics Department at Harvard.
 He is a recent recipient of the Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates, for being “an exemplary, influential teacher whose enthusiasm and dedication are apparent every day.”